JEP 180: Handle Frequent HashMap Collisions with Balanced Trees

 entries.
 Implement the same improvement in the

-Earlier work in this area in JDK 8, namely the alternative
+Earlier work in this area in JDK 8, namely the

-string-hashing implementation, improved collision performance
+alternative string-hashing implementation, improved collision

-(private) field to every
+adding a new (private) field to every

 The changes proposed here will improve collision performance for any key